AirClip User Guide

 - Start time — the time of day the schedule fires.

-- Duration — Auto schedules only.
-How long to record (hours and minutes).
-Auto schedules cannot cross midnight in the current version.
+- Duration — How long to record (hours and minutes).

 - Output override — optional folder to save recordings from this schedule instead of the global output folder.
 Leave blank to use the default.